jgmalcolm/jgmalcolm.github.io/_posts/2015-03-28-clerkships.md

 has been invaluable.
-Whenever I'm about to examine a patient for a chief complaint I'm not as familiar with, I hit that page and this gives me questions for my history, physical exam findings to look for, differential diagnosis to consider, and labs to order.
+Whenever I'm about to examine a patient for a chief complaint I'm not as familiar with, I hit that page and this gives me questions for my history, physical exam findings to look for, differential diagnosis to consider, and tests to order.
 Look like a rock star because you covered all the bases.
 Consider getting a digital copy for your phone/tablet instead of lugging around the little notebook.